Tutorial

 Now that we have the requirements all set, the next thing to do is to create the backend server for the application.
 The backend server will maintain the database connection.

-Start by creating a folder to house the new project:
+Start by creating a directory for the new project:

 - mkdir invoicing-app